anton-ptashnik/ps-nat3-resolver/README.md

 Playstation console classifies how open it is for network connections and presents it as a NAT type in network settings.
 Possible types are from 1 to 3 while type 3 is the most strict and can prevent multiplayer to work in some games, like Gran Turismo 7.

 PS NAT 3 Resolver is a script that setups network in the way that you get NAT type 2 on a console.
-Note that this solution is not the only possible one and it may look tricky for some people, so I encourage to check next solutions first before using this one:
+It takes efforts for initial setup but easy in use later providing only 2 commands - setup and cleanup network configuration.

+Note that there are other solutions I encourage to check first because they are easier to follow and may help depending on your current network conditions:

 - if you have a public IP address, setup Port Forwarding
 - if you have a private IP address, ask your ISP for a public address.
 Once done, go back to a previous option - setup Port Forwarding